-"Barbie Doll, George wants us to meet sooner than planned," he replied, a touch of reluctance in his tone.
+"Barbie Doll, George wants us to meet sooner than planned.
+He wants to brainstorm in person some scenes he has in production for his movie Lemonade," he replied, a touch of reluctance in his tone.

 Darla sighed, her eyes wandering back to the bustling village.
 "We just got here.
 We've been planning this trip forever."